 For example, consider a mainframe workload containing a need to transfer data from its own environment to a cloud platform.
 Sounds easy enough and, sure, it could be coded in such a way that the data is moved to an Amazon S3 or Azure binary large object (BLOb) storage environment directly…but what if greater flexibility is required?
 Wouldn’t it be nice to be able to say that whereas AWS S3 made sense at a financial or performance level yesterday, Azure BLOb makes greater sense today, and therefore a simple change of target needs to be made?
 It is always good to have a Plan B, should Plan A not work out–not to mention the fact that it would be useful to have the capability to change storage target at will, no matter what.

-What is really required is a powerful underlying engine that will ensure that data can be transferred from a source to a target in a fully secured and monitored manner, when required.
+What is really required is a powerful underlying IT Automation engine that will ensure that data can be transferred from a source to a target in a fully secured and monitored manner, when required.
 This engine must also simultaneously enable the source or target to be changed as required.
 The engine needs to be as agnostic as possible, able to integrate itself into all platforms that the organization will be using, either natively or via open APIs.
 It must also carry out such data transfers in real time or in batch mode.

 Grant that engine the capacity to monitor events and react accordingly, along with the capability to use open APIs such that other systems (such as job schedulers and management systems) can also benefit from it, and the result is a solid environment that enables an organization to evolve at a rate that makes sense to it, rather than one prescribed by its IT department.